Hesperian Health Guides

 How to use:

-For womb infection during labor, give 500 mg by mouth 3 times a day until 24 hours after birth, if the mother has no fever.
+For womb infection during labor, give 500 mg by mouth, 3 times a day until 24 hours after birth and the mother has no fever.

-For womb infection after birth, or abortion, give 500 mg by mouth 3 times a day until fever has been gone for 48 hours.
-Then give 500 mg by mouth 3 times a day for 10 more days.
-Give with other antibiotics.
+For womb infection after birth, or abortion, give 500 mg by mouth, 3 times a day until fever has been gone 48 hours.
+Then give 500 mg by mouth, 3 times a day for 10 more days.
+You must also give other antibiotics.

-To prevent infection in the womb after an invasive procedure, give 1 g by mouth 1 time only.
+To prevent infection in the womb after an invasive procedure, give 1 g (1000 mg) by mouth, 1 time only.
 Also give amoxicillin.

-For bacterial vaginosis or trichomonas, give 500 mg by mouth 2 times a day for 7 days, or give 250 mg by mouth 3 times a day for 7 days.
+For bacterial vaginosis or trichomonas, give 500 mg by mouth, 2 times a day for 7 days.

-For pelvic infection, give 400 to 500 mg by mouth 2 times a day for 14 days.
-You must give other antibiotics too.
+For pelvic inflammatory disease, give 400 to 500 mg by mouth, 3 times a day for 14 days.
+You must also give other antibiotics

 Important